seashell-coder/sqlalchemy-challenge/README.md

 ---------------------------------
 Content of this repository
 ---------------------------------
--SurfUps directory:<br/>
+ - SurfUps directory:<br/>
-    -climate_starter.jpynb <--> This is the analysis file for the SQLAlchemy part<br/>
+    - climate_starter.jpynb <--> This is the analysis file for the SQLAlchemy part
-    -app.py <--> This is the Flask app, created via python using flask library<br/>
+    - app.py <--> This is the Flask app, created via python using flask library
-    -Resources directory:<br/>
+    - Resources directory:
-        -hawaii.sqlite <--> This sqlite db is used in our jupyter notebook and flask app<br/>
+        - hawaii.sqlite <--> This sqlite db is used in our jupyter notebook and flask app
-        -hawaii_measurement.csv<br/>
+        - hawaii_measurement.csv
-        -hawaii_stations.csv
+        - hawaii_stations.csv

 -------------------------------------------------
 Instructions for SurfsUp (sqlalchemy-challenge)
 -------------------------------------------------
 This Challenge is divided in Two Parts: 'Analyze and Explore the Climate Data' & 'Design Your Climate APP'<br/>

 **<b> Part 1: Analyze and Explore the Climate Data </b><br/>
     In this section, you’ll use Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
 Specifically, you’ll use SQLAlchemy ORM queries, Pandas, and Matplotlib.<br/>

     --Precipitation Analysis<br/>
         -Find the most recent date in the dataset.<br/>
         -Using that date, get the previous 12 months of precipitation data by querying the previous 12   months of data.<br/>